DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 As everything is hosted on GitHub, I make use of [GitHub Pages](https://pages.github.com), which has a generous free plan.
 I have an [automated workflow configured using GitHub Actions](https://github.com/DeclanChidlow/vale.rocks/blob/main/.github/workflows/build-site.yml) that builds and deploys the site when I push to the main branch of my repository.

-Cloudflare sits in front of the hosting to permit some more dynamic configuration, including caching, redirection, and some protection against unwanted scraping/bot activity as needed.

-## Analytics
+### Analytics

 I collect some anonymous analytics on my site.
 Not because I feel the need to spy on my users every move, but because I rather enjoy nerding out about statistics.
 I _love_ being able to see what country people are showing up from, what devices they're using [^1] and their browsers.
 Being able to see view counts tick up also does wonders for my motivation.

 I also find it endlessly interesting to go have a look at where people are finding my site.
 Sometimes I'll find that one of my posts has ended up in some obscure non-English newsletter, or other times on some niche forum straight out of the last century.
 It's lovely being able to go down little rabbit holes inspecting such cases.

-As for _how_ analytics are collected, it's done two ways.
-Cloudflare provides some _very_ generalised information on their dashboard, which gives me a loose idea of some things, such as what countries visitors are from, if they use IPv4 or IPv6, [^2] and some assorted other things.
-It's very general and more tailored to telling me if everything is on fire than investigating user activity.

-The other way is via [GoatCounter](https://www.goatcounter.com), which provides simple, lightweight, and open-source analytics.
+As for _how_ analytics are collected, I do it via [GoatCounter](https://www.goatcounter.com), which provides simple, lightweight, and open-source analytics.
 It'll be blocked by pretty much every content blocker, which probably has some significant skews on the data, such as hiding my more technical audience, who are likely to make use of such tools, or mobile users who might be unable to install extensions.
 I make all that collected data public at [stats.vale.rocks](https://stats.vale.rocks).

 [^1]: Being able to see people showing up on obscure devices like [Windows Phones](https://fedi.vale.rocks/notice/AhZNOGmyxVKCXHtW5I) always prompts a chuckle.
-[^2]: I wonder when we’ll phase out IPv4 in favour of v6.
-I suppose we’ll do it later.